intelsdi-x/snap/docs/SNAPD_CONFIGURATION.md

   bind_port: 6000

   # name sets the name to use for this snapd instance in the tribe
   # membership.
-Default value defaults to local hostname of the system.
+Default value defaults to the local hostname of the system.
   name: snaphost-01

   # seed sets the snapd instance to use as the seed for tribe communications